Are you wondering if your bearded dragon is getting enough UVB to live a healthy life?

 They reach us easily and affect our skin on the outside.

-These are the rays which cause sunburn on us as humans.
+These are the rays that cause sunburn on us as humans.

 Due to their thinner skin and smaller bodies, UVB rays are a normal and essential part of beardy health.